Peniocereus greggii

-Peniocereus greggii is a cactus species native to Arizona, New Mexico, Texas (USA); and Chihuahua, Coahuila, Durango, Sonora, and Zacatecas (Mexico).
-Common names include Arizona queen of the night, nightblooming cereus and Reina de la noche.
-The species name greggii honors Josiah Gregg (1806 – 1850), a merchant, explorer, naturalist, and author of the American Southwest and Northern Mexico.
+Peniocereus greggii is a cactus species native to southern United States and Mexico.

 Description

-This cactus has stems about 1/2-1 inch wide with 6-9 edges.
-Its flowers are white, up to 30 centimetres in diameter with a scent redolent of vanilla.
+This cactus grows as a shrub with branching stems.
+It has gray green stems about 1.2 centimeters wide and around 3 meters long with 6–9 edges or wings.
+The areoles have a central 2 millimeters long white spine and 9 dark radial spines that are shorter than 1 millimeter.
+Its flowers are white, up to 15-30 centimeters long and 5 to 7.5 centimeters in diameter with a scent redolent of vanilla.
+The floral tube is covered with small spines.
 The flowers open after sundown, closing and wasting after a few hours.
 By 9 am the next day they are gone.

 They usually bloom one night a year in June or July.
 In any given area, they all bloom at the same time.
-They look dead during the rest of the year.
+The fruit is oval and 5 to 7.5 centimeters long.
 They have a large tuber that tastes a bit like a potato.
-They tend to be ubiquitous throughout the higher Sonoran Desert area around Tucson.
-See "A Natural History of the Sonoran Desert" published by the Arizona-Sonora Desert Museum, pg 197.
+This tuber can be up to 60 cm in length and weigh up to 57 kg.
+Chromosome count is 2n = 22.